Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

+A Gaussian process can be conditioned on a set of observations $(C, m)$, where $C$ is a set of points on the input domain and $m$ are the observed values at those locations.
+After observing $(C, m)$, the conditioned posterior process is again a Gaussian, with mean and covariance:

 A Gaussian Process Implicit Surface (GPIS) is the zero level set of a Gaussian process.
 This implicit surface is stochastic: every realization $f$ drawn from the Gaussian process generates a different surface where $f(\mathbf{x})=0$.
-Within each realization, the light transport is given by the classical rendering equation \cite{RTE}
+To render a GPIS, previous works \cite{GPIS, SCNoise} perform realizations on-the-fly for every path.
+They use ray marching to find zero-crossings of realizations.
+The total radiance received is the ensemble average over all possible realizations.